ajiwo/ratelimit/README.md

     Remaining int       // Remaining requests in this tier Reset     time.Time // When this tier resets
-    Total     int       // Total limit for this tier Used      int       // Number of requests used in this tier }
+    Total     int       // Total limit for this tier
+}
 ```